akhilesh-patel/install_Ansible_Tower/README (2).md

 ## 🚀 About Me
-I'm a devops engineer as a intern in mernplus technologoy...
+I'm a devops engineer as a intern in mernplus technology...

 ## Acknowledgements